Display Your Internet Connection Speed In Your Taskbar

 The program is compatible with all recent 32-bit and 64-bit versions of the Microsoft Windows operating system.

 The network monitor keeps a history of the network adapter's upload and download speed.
 You can disable that during setup and later on in the options, which you may want to do if you are only interested in realtime connection speed information.

 The program displays the upload and download bandwidth in kbit per second.
 You can customize the layout in the program options.
 Here it is possible to change the font type and size, rendering, prefixes, and the bitrate among other things.

-The traffic history can be used to check a system's monthly bandwidth utilization which can be useful to check that you do not hit bandwidth caps or to troubleshoot recurring issues with the Internet connection.
+The traffic history can be used to check a system's monthly bandwidth utilization which can be useful to check that you did not hit bandwidth caps or to troubleshoot recurring issues with the Internet connection.

-The data is populated automatically when the program is running and monitoring is enabled.
+The data is populated automatically when the program is running, and monitoring is enabled.
 Monitoring can be turned off, which can be useful if you are working with a laptop in multiple locations and do only want to monitor traffic in some locations.